HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     3. For supported on premises platforms with HCL DX 9.5 CF19 and later releases, the DXConnect application needs to be installed (refer to [DXConnect](dxconnect.md)) and started under the Configuration Wizard (`cw_profile`) on target servers.
 For more information on starting the Configuration Wizard, refer to [Accessing the Configuration Wizard](../../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/cw_run.md).

-## DXClient installation using Container Image
+## Installing using the container package

 DXClient package comes with a script that you can use to run the container image.
 This script creates a store directory and copies the input files from the absolute path to the shared volume location.